 DNS CAA Record Explained — Certificate Authority Authorization

-Learn how CAA records control which Certificate Authorities can issue SSL/TLS certificates for your domain, preventing unauthorized issuance and strengthening your security posture.
+Learn how CAA records tell public Certificate Authorities which issuers are authorized for SSL/TLS certificates, reducing mis-issuance risk and strengthening your security posture.

 What you'll learn